johnhalz/how_to/docs/apps/linux_setup_bluetooth.md

 # Set Up Bluetooth in Linux

-1. Start by installing bluez*, it adds a bunch of drivers and will most likely be the reason why your headset works now.
+1. Start by installing bluez*.
+It adds a bunch of drivers and will most likely be the reason why your headset works now.
    ```bash
     sudo apt-get install bluez*
    ```